#Connect WhatsApp to Claude and ChatGPT with MCP Server

 Security Notes

-A few important things about running the MCP server:
+A few important things about using the MCP endpoint:

-- API key scopes matter — Generate keys with only the scopes you need.
+- API key scopes matter — If using manual API keys, generate keys with only the scopes you need.
 Don't use a full-access key if you only need read access.
 MoltFlow returns

-403with anX-Required-Scopesheader if a scope is missing. - Keys are environment variables — Never hardcode API keys in config files that get committed to git.
+403with anX-Required-Scopesheader if a scope is missing. - Keep keys out of version control — If using API keys, never commit them to git.
 Use environment variables or a secrets manager.

-- Rate limiting is server-side — The MCP server enforces 120 requests/minute per API key.
+- Rate limiting is server-side — The MCP endpoint enforces 120 requests/minute per API key.
 The underlying MoltFlow API has its own rate limits too.
 You can't bypass anti-spam safeguards through MCP.

-- Prompt injection protection — MoltFlow's MCP server wraps all user-generated content (message text, contact names) in
+- Prompt injection protection — MoltFlow's MCP endpoint wraps all user-generated content (message text, contact names) in

 [user_data]boundaries and defangs tool name references.
 This prevents prompt injection attacks where malicious WhatsApp messages could trick the AI into calling unintended tools.